The Diam Diam Era Explained

 Mark LeeLim Ah KunTaxi driver; often dissatisfied with the new policies

-Mei XinSu TingShun Fa's eldest sister
+Mei XinSu TingShun Fa's Eldest Sister

-Henry ThiaAh HuiAh Kun’s best friend
+Henry ThiaAh HuiAh Kun's Best Friend

 Wang LeiLiu Shun ZhongLeader of another opposition party

-Regina LimSu XinShun Fa's second elder sister
+Regina LimSu XinShun Fa's Second Elder Sister

-Yap Hui XinSu QingShun Fa's third elder sister
+Yap Hui XinSu QingShun Fa's Third Elder Sister

-Charmaine SeiAh FengAh Kun's wife and Yong Xin's stepmother
+Charmaine SeiAh FengAh Kun's Wife and Yong Xin's Stepmother

 Silvarajoo PrakasamShamugamAh Hee's father-in-law; Former hawker inspector and People's Association officer, now retired

-Suhaimi YusofOsmanMalay food seller
+Suhaimi YusofOsmanNasi lemak seller

 Production